 With nothing more than a basic system created themselves, the Kitrinos Healthcare team were very aware of the pitfalls, especially in terms of governance and protecting patient data, which by the very nature of the circumstances the refugees face, has to be protected.

-“We were looking for support to set up an electronic health records system in this humanitarian setting and that’s when I came across Patients Know Best”, says Dr Shaffi.
+“We were looking for support to set up an electronic health records system in a humanitarian setting and that’s when I came across Patients Know Best”, says Dr Shaffi.

 “Every day, I see the inefficiencies and dangers of patient data that is not available or incorrectly handled.
 We’re working out of a camp to provide healthcare and all the time, collecting important data (sometimes left on bits of paper) and struggling with an effective way of sharing this”, she added.